Quantum thermodynamics and work fluctuations with applications to magnetic resonance: Conclusions

 \section{Conclusions}

-[DVS: I've done some rewriting in this section for clarity and better grammar.
-Please be sure to check that I haven't altered the intended meaning.]
-[GTL: I agree with all modifications.]

 The goal of this paper was to introduce the student to the concepts of quantum thermodynamics and work fluctuations.
-This area of research is very active and lies at the boundary between many well established areas, such as non-equilibrium statistical mechanics, quantum physics, and condensed matter.
+This area of research is very active and lies at the boundary between many well established areas, such as non-equilibrium statistical mechanics, quantum physics and condensed matter.
 It also has deep connections with quantum information and quantum computing.
-Notwithstanding, unlike most frontier areas, its basic ideas can be understood using only concepts learned in standard quantum and statistical mechanics courses.
-This provides an opportunity to bring the student up to speed with the current research, which was the goal of this paper.
+Notwithstanding, unlike most frontier areas, its basic ideas can be understood using only concepts learned in undergraduate quantum and statistical mechanics courses.
+This makes for a unique opportunity to put the student up to speed with the current research, which was the goal of this paper.

-We have aimed to give an introduction that is as simple as possible while still being useful to students.
-In this regard we would like to comment on the use of the characteristic function.
-This is a concept that is not necessary, \textit{per se}, to understand the main ideas in this paper.
-But it is such a useful concept that we feel every student in this area should know how to work with it.
-Even though the use of the characteristic function may have complicated the analysis a bit, we strongly believe that it was worth it.
+In this paper we have aimed to give an introduction which was as simple as possible but, at the same time, useful for students entering this area and for a general audience.
+We would like to take as an example the characteristic function.
+This is a concept which is not necessary, \emph{per se}, to understand the ideas involved in this area.
+But it is such a useful concept that, we feel, every student in this area should know how to work with it.
+Hence, even though the use of the characteristic function may have complicated the analysis a bit, we strongly believe that it was worth it.

 In this paper we have made the assumption that the motion of the system is unitary.
-In other words, during the time evolution we have assumed that the system is not connected to a heat reservoir.
+That is, that during the time evolution we may assume that the system is not connected to a heat reservoir.
 This is certainly true for many systems, including nuclear magnetic resonance experiments.
-However, in many other scenarios it becomes important to consider also \textit{open} quantum systems, that is, systems whose dynamics evolve coupled to a heat bath.
-The tools for working with open quantum systems are already extensively used in many areas, but the subject is still in its infancy.
-We believe that in the future these systems will play a particularly important role in the developments of this area.
+However, in many other scenarios it becomes important to consider also \emph{open quantum systems}.
+That is, systems whose dynamics evolve coupled to a heat bath.
+The tools of open quantum systems are already extensively used in many areas, but its role in quantum thermodynamics is still in its infancy.
+We believe that in the future it will play a particularly important role in the developments of this area.